Aleph-Alpha/pharia-engine/Slides.md

   * Skill code does not need to care about tokens (we forward permissions for them, for now)
   * No handling of Runtime errors required in Skill code
   * Automatic handling of Busy errors
-* Dynamically add/remove Skills securly without redeploying Kernel
+* Dynamically add/remove Skills securely without redeploying Kernel
-* Securly run user defined code
+* Securely run user defined code
 * Live demo of Haiku Python example
 * Mention Go- and Rust on the Slides